yibn2008/fast-sass-loader/README.md

 ## version 2.x notes

-Since libsass has beed deprecated, fast-sass-loader will use sass instead of node-sass, you can use `options.implement` to specify any compatible sass compiler.
+Since libsass has been deprecated, fast-sass-loader will use sass instead of node-sass, you can use `options.implement` to specify any compatible sass compiler.

 ## vs `sass-loader`